tinythings/logjet/doc/configuration.md

 - `file.*` settings are ignored unless `output: file`
 - `buffer.*` settings are ignored unless `output: buffer`
 - `file.path` is treated as a directory, not a full file path
-- file mode always keeps everything and only rotates to a new append-only file when `file.size` is exceeded
+- file mode always rotates to a new append-only file when `file.size` is exceeded
+- in file mode, `upstream.mode: drain` deletes fully consumed closed segments